Daniel’s 70th Week Prophecy

 Here is some information that points to Antiochus IV and no one else.

-- The ‘people/race of the prince who is to come’ did destroy the Temple and Jerusalem in 70 AD.
+5. The ‘people/race of the prince who is to come’ did destroy the Temple and Jerusalem in 70 AD.
 The 12th Roman Legion, led by Cestius Gallus, Legate of Syria, in the first wave of war against Judea in September AD66, was called ‘the Syrian Legion.’
 It’s symbol was Zeus’ thunderbolt.
 That legion was also called the ‘Thunderbolt Legion’.
 Zeus’ lightning bolts were painted on their shields.
 The image of Zeus/Jupiter was on their breastplates.
 There is no record of a statue of Zeus being brought to Jerusalem, but even that is possible.
 It is known that this legion was made up of Syrian conscripts, and a subgroup of 3,000 infantry and 1,000 calvary were actually from the army led by the Syrian king Antiochus XIII, a direct descendant of Antiochus IV.
-Three years later, when the other legions had conquered most of Judea and were surrounding Jerusalem, many if not most of the Roman soldiers were Syrian recruits.
-And in AD70, at the final siege, Antiochus XIII showed up with 12,000 Syrian soldiers, and offered their service to Titus.
-He did not place them in the front lines but let them set up their camp inside the northern portion of the city that had already been captured.
+The dramatic defeat of this legion by the Jews would have inflamed Syrian hatred of the Jews, and inspired many to enlist when Vespasian came to Antioch to prepare for the reconquest of Judea.
+A letter from Nero to Vespasian explains how Syria became the main site of Roman conscriptions to its Legions.
+Three years later, when the Roman legions had conquered most of Judea and were surrounding Jerusalem, many if not most of the Roman soldiers were Syrian recruits.
+And in AD70, at the final siege, King Antiochus XIII showed up with 12,000 Syrian soldiers, and offered their services to Titus.
+Titus did not place them in the front lines but let them set up their camp inside the northern portion of the city that had already been captured.
 Several maps still show the location of that Syrian Camp.
 Titus had expressed admiration for Herod’s magnificent temple and did not order its destruction.
 The fire that consumed the temple was started by a single soldier, probably a Syrian conscript.
 It is not known if this was intentional or accidental.
 It does not matter.
 The Temple and the city were destroyed by the armies of Rome, which were full of Syrians, the people/race of Antiochus IV, the ‘prince who was to come.’
 This prophecy was completely fulfilled in AD70, and was what Jesus was talking about when He said the Temple would be completely deconstructed to the last stone.
 There will not be a future repetition of this event.
 This prophecy will not have a second fulfillment.
+It is not related to the Book of Revelation in any way.

 There is no basis for saying that Daniel 11:31 will have a future, second fulfillment.
 There will not be a future ‘abomination of desolation.’
 The events of 167 BC in Jerusalem will never be repeated.
 The Antichrist may have some traits in common with Antiochus IV, but the situation will be very different.
 I will not be surprised if the future Antichrist/Mahdi is a Syrian.